ewibowo/aws-lab/docs/asa-dataplane.rst

    ip address 172.16.2.254 255.255.255.0
    no shut

-#.
 Create a route entry for destination of outside network where Bastion host resides with the target of Local router (172.16.0.1) via management interface:

 .. code-block:: console

    route management 172.16.0.0 255.255.0.0 172.16.0.1

+**NOTE**
-Note: The route is installed in the management VRF (virtual routing and forwarding) of the ASA.
+The route is installed in the management VRF (virtual routing and forwarding) of the ASA.
 Therefore, to check the route, please use `show route management` instead of `show route` which is showing the default VRF.

-#.
 Create a default route entry or any destination (0.0.0.0/0) with the target of Local router (172.16.1.1) via outside interface:

 .. code-block:: console

    route outside 0.0.0.0 0.0.0.0 172.16.1.1

-#.
 Add icmp to the inspection policy map which is applied in the global scope:

 .. code-block:: console